deagustinchristian/Rock-Paper-Scissors/README.md

 - __The Game options__

-    - The game clearly states that first to 5 wins the match and urges the player to choose one of the images.
+    - The game clearly states that the first to 5 wins the match and urges the player to choose one of the images.

     - The ROCK PAPER SCISSORS buttons have hover effects so as soon as the player hovers over one of them it reacts and temps the player to press on it.